liamthetate/itsnotjustinyourhead/README.md

 # FUTURE EXPANSION

 Rather than a playlist of all the episodes, I would like to embed each episode seperatly and then dynamically load them based on the users navigational behvaiour.
+Why?

-On Patreon each episode has an extensive written description and links to articles, organisations and guests social media.
+Because on Patreon each episode has an extensive written description and links to articles, organisations and guests social media.
 I’d like to include that information next to each embedded episode, with the user having the option to expand or contract to read.

 Having this data on the site, coupled with a search and filter capabilty to quickly find relevant topics, will improve the value to the user.